 - Facebook: facebook.com/VirginiaIsForLovers

 Finally, be sure to download our social media fact sheet here.

 Tips for being featured on Virginia’s Travel Blog

 The Virginia Travel Blog is one of the most-visited sections of our website, creating strong engagement and a large volumes of shares on social media.
 It is a great resource for visitors looking for great travel inspiration.
 The topics that are featured on the blog are typically planned out many months in advance, based on VTC’s priorities and content editorial calendar.
-Be sure to download our 2020 Content Marketing Strategy document, which will serve as a guide for the type of content we are looking for.

 Other tips for inclusion on the Virginia Travel Blog:

 - Keep your virginia.org listings up to date.
 If you have questions or need any help, feel free to reach out to Robin Mamunes who can help ensure your listings are accurate and updated.

 - Share your latest news, openings, events and activities with your local Destination Marketing Organization (DMO) contacts, as well as VTC’s Destination Development Specialist (DDS) for your area.
 Learn more about the DDS team here.